-Then Paul stretched out his hand, and made his defense.
-"I think myself happy, King Agrippa, that I am to make my defense before you today concerning all the things that I am accused by the Jews, especially because you are expert in all customs and questions which are among the Jews.
+Then Paul stretched out his hand, and made his defence.
+"I think myself happy, King Agrippa, that I am to make my defence before you today concerning all the things that I am accused by the Judeans, especially because you are expert in all customs and questions which are amongst Jews.
 Therefore I beg you to hear me patiently.